A thrill and a delight to have you back with us here at the Limbaugh Institute for Advanced Conservative Studies.

 Now, this is different.

-This is different than saying what Paul Ehrlich said that we've got a population problem.
+This is different than saying what Paul Ehrlich said, that we've got a population problem.

-He was dead wrong about it, by the way, but all the left-wing environmentalist wackos are suggesting that we've got an overpopulation problem, too many people that can't be fed.
+But all the left-wing environmentalist wackos are suggesting that we've got an overpopulation problem, too many people.

 That's not the problem.